Premiership of Boris Johnson: Government crisis and resignation as leader

 In late June 2022, the Conservative MP Chris Pincher resigned as deputy chief government whip after allegations were made that he had groped two men.
 Johnson initially refused to suspend the whip from him, and his spokesperson defended his initial appointment, saying Johnson had not been aware of allegations against him.
 More allegations of groping were made against Pincher.
 The former permanent secretary to the foreign office Simon McDonald wrote that Johnson had been personally briefed on previous allegations against Pincher in 2019.
 On 4 July, Johnson admitted that he had known about allegations at the time he appointed him.
 Several ministers resigned on 5 July, including the chancellor of the Exchequer Sunak and the health secretary Javid.
 Several politicians who had been discussed as potential leadership candidates, including Truss, expressed their continuing support for Johnson.
 The journalist Tim Shipman wrote in The Times that the transport secretary Grant Shapps, who had kept records of supporters in the earlier confidence vote, told Johnson that he could only guarantee 28 votes of confidence if a new vote were called.

 Johnson appointed the prospective leadership candidate Nadhim Zahawi as chancellor, with reports that Zahawi had threatened to resign unless he were given the role.
 He appointed Michelle Donelan as education secretary, Zahawi's previous role.
 Many more ministers resigned on 6 July.
 Several Conservative MPs, including the levelling-up secretary Gove, told Johnson he should resign.
 Johnson fired Gove the same day, citing disloyalty.
 The next day, Zahawi and Donelan called for Johnson to resign, with Donelan herself resigning from the cabinet.
 A poll by YouGov showed that 59% of Conservative Party members wanted Johnson to resign.
 Johnson announced his pending resignation on the same day, 7 July, saying a new leader would take office before October 2022.
 He would stay on as prime minister until his successor's election.
 Several Conservative MPs said he should step down as prime minister, and Starmer said he would call a parliamentary vote of no-confidence in the government if Johnson did not quickly resign as prime minister.

 At Prime Minister's Questions on 13 July 2022, Johnson said that he would leave office "with my head held high."
 After the Labour Party called for a motion of no confidence, Johnson's government called a vote of confidence in itself, which they won.
-At his last Prime Minister's Questions, Johnson asked his successor to "stick by the Americans" and "stand by the Ukrainians," and quoted Arnold Schwarzenegger's "Hasta la vista, baby" catchphrase before receiving a standing ovation.
+At his last Prime Minister's Questions, Johnson asked his successor to "stick by the Americans" and "stand by the Ukrainians," and quoted Arnold Schwarzenegger's "Hasta la vista, baby" catchphrase from the film Terminator 2: Judgment Day (1991) before receiving a standing ovation.
+Following the July–September 2022 Conservative Party leadership election, Johnson was succeeded as prime minister by Liz Truss, his foreign secretary.